 REL 327.
 Magic, Witchcraft and Religion (3).

-General education advanced further study course.
+General education humanities and fine arts advanced further study course.
 Cross-listed as ANTH 327.
-An examination of various concepts concerning the realm of the supernatural as held by various peoples around the world.
+Examines various concepts concerning the realm of the supernatural as held by various peoples around the world.
 Relates such religious beliefs and the resultant practices to the larger patterns of cultural beliefs and behaviors.
 Course includes diversity content.